Building Blocks for Spiritual Growth

 W is for Worship: meeting Christ communally in sermon, prayer, song, and Holy Communion.

-Christ is powerfully present when we gather together in worship!
+Christ is powerfully present in worship!

 G is for Generosity: encountering Christ when giving to further God’s work on Earth.